nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The operation it utilises is exposed in the `Model` interface as `Model#updateFilteredPersonList(Predicate<Person> predicate)`.

-Given below is an example usage scenario and how the list mechanism behaves at each step.
+Given below is an example usage scenario and how the laist mechanism behaves at each step.

 **Step 1:** User executes `list` command to view all contacts.
 After parsing, a new `ListCommand` object will be returned.